 “A real relationship flows in two directions; it’s a living, breathing connection.”

 “Why are you always passing judgment on him?
 You don’t get it.
 Our magic is unique.
 It transcends all the mundane details of our lives.
 You’ve never understood that,” I said.

 My purpose had been simple when I waltzed into a bar in the middle of the night as a sixteen-year-old with a bottle of prosecco, arm in arm with a couple of Italian guys I hardly knew.
-My attraction to Stefano, fueled by his piano lessons, had exploded into a full-on obsession, so I asked him to join us at a beach party.
+My attraction to Stefano had started during the piano lessons he gave me, and then exploded into a full-on obsession, so I asked him to join us at a beach party.
 By morning, sand stuck in our hair, he and I were a thing.
 Since college, I took our moments of connection as they came, once or twice a year in Boston or Rome, ramping up all my emotions before the moments of magic which led to weeks of hangover.
-We never talked much about our future, but for me it hinged only on my financial freedom to keep up with his lifestyle.
+We never talked much about our future, but for me it hinged only on my independently-generated financial freedom to keep up with his lifestyle.

 “He’s engaged,” she said.

 “He deserves a life.
 You’re here, he’s there.
 You’ll find someone else.”
-Molly squeezed my hand, but her pity wasn’t helpful.
+Molly squeezed my hand.
 “Maybe you should move on.
 Let him go.”

 “I’m okay.”
-At least I had Quantro, hanging on by a thread.
+After all, I had Quantro—no matter that it was hanging on by a thread.
 I brushed off my legs and forced a smile.
 “Anyway, here we are.
 Let’s get your situation straightened out.”

 “So, you’ll help me charm the landlord?” she asked.
 In Molly’s mind, all hearts were generous and forgiving, all conflicts washed away by her sunny smile.

 “I can try to buy you some time,” I said, “but that only has value if you use it to solve your underlying problems.
 You have to cut costs.”